CCNA seeking “green wave” in little-noticed Genesee Conservation District election

 Any resident of Genesee County of legal voting age can cast a ballot.

 Residents can vote in person, or have been notified that they can vote absentee by requesting an absentee ballot from the GCD, by emailing the GCD administrator, Angela Warren, at angela.warren@macd.org with a subject line that says, “Send GCD board ballot,” or by calling 810-230-8766, Ext.
-3.
+3. Absentee ballots must be received by March 21.

 Two four-year terms and one partial term ending in 2019 are on the ballot.